shsagir/play-area-sync/docs/install-symfony-4-uni.md

 ## MySQL

 Until now you just deployed some code.
-It needs some more tinkering to make it yours.
+If you want to use doctrine and Mysql it requires some more tinkering to make it yours.

 ### Configuration